pytorch/TensorRT/README.md

 ## Known Limitations

-- You cannot use both Adaptive Pooling in PyTorch and also use TRTorch Dynamic input shape
+- You cannot use both Adaptive Pooling in PyTorch and also use TRTorch Dynamic input shape (follow [#49](https://github.com/NVIDIA/TRTorch/issues/49) for the latest on the issue)

 ## Structure of the repo